Recoskie/AI-Matrix/docs/Matrix Structure.md

 s1 = s1 * 1;
 </pre>

 We do not need to subtract all of the numbers to know what the first difference is as it is the second number minus the first number.
-We only subtracted the rest of the set as the differences need to be found before the next subtraction into all numbers.
+We only subtracted the rest of the set as the differences are needed to reverse each loop.

 <br /><br />